Food and green waste makes up 40 per cent of the average garbage bin in Stonnington, ending up in landfill.

 The drop-off points are located at:

-Each drop-off point will include signage to support their correct use.
+Each drop-off point includes signage to support their correct use.

 How to use our food waste drop-off points

-- Fill the container with food scraps, including meat, seafood, bones, dairy, vegetables, onions and citrus.
+• fill the container with food scraps such as meat, seafood, bones, dairy, vegetables, onions and citrus

 Are liners accepted?